v-pbartley/openhack-mc4h/Challenge-07/Readme.md

 In this challenge you will learn about writing data to and from Azure API for FHIR and Dataverse.

 ## Background
 The FHIR data store for Microsoft Cloud for Healthcare (MC4H) is **Azure API for FHIR**, while MC4H model-driven apps leverage the **Dynamics** health industry data model in **Dataverse**.
-Synchronizing data between FHIR and the Dataverse model requires several layers of mapping, most of which is set up and managed via the **SyncAdmin for FHIR** settings page in Dynamics.
+Synchronizing data between FHIR and the Dataverse model requires several layers of mapping, most of which is set up and managed via the **SyncAdmin for FHIR** settings in Dynamics.

 ## Learning Objectives
 + Synchronizing data between Azure API for FHIR and Dynamics